-Used in toothpastes to strengthen enamel, fluoride is considered toxic when ingested in high levels and is a controversial additive in water.
+Used in toothpaste to strengthen enamel, fluoride is considered toxic when ingested at high levels and is a controversial additive in water.
 The addition of fluoride to toothpaste prompted manufacturers in the U.S. to have warning labels required by the FDA stating: “WARNING: Keep out of reach of children under 6 years of age.
 If you accidentally swallow more than used for brushing, seek professional help or contact a poison control center immediately.”
 Watch An Inconvenient Tooth, a fluoride documentary.
 There are natural toothpaste with fluoride too.
 Therefore it is important to read the ingredients of the toothpaste you are buying.

 Enough said.
-But, for those of you who still consume it, the sweetening agent in Sweet N ‘Low is saccharin, which has been linked to bladder cancer.
+But, for those of you who still consume it, the sweetening agent in Sweet N ‘Low is sodium saccharin in toothpaste, which has been linked to bladder cancer.
 Splenda (sucralose) is a chlorocarbon and Equal (aspartame) is an excitotoxin.
 These are three chemicals that offer absolutely no health benefit to the body and over time will potentially lead to health problems.
-Additionally, brain tumors and lymphoma in rodents have been linked to consumption of high amounts of the sweetener.
+Additionally, brain tumors and lymphoma in rodents have been linked to the consumption of high amounts of sweeteners.

 In the cleaning industry, Sodium Lauryl Sulfate is used to clean garage floors.
 SLS is a drying agent which has a foaming effect that can be found in some toothpaste.
 It is known to cause microscopic tears in mouths that can lead to canker sores.
-Look for SLS-free toothpastes which use glycyrrhizin, derived from licorice root, to lather and disperse ingredients.
+Look for SLS-free toothpaste which uses glycyrrhizin, derived from licorice root, to lather and disperse ingredients.

 Remember, not even the best natural toothpaste brands and the best organic toothpaste make the cut.
-In fact, many of the Tom’s of Maine brands contain fluoride and Tom’s and Trader Joe’s fluoride-free versions contain carageenan.
-A few of our recommendations here at the Healthy Home Dream Team® include:
+In fact, many of the Tom’s of Maine safe toothpaste brands contain fluoride, and Tom’s and Trader Joe’s fluoride-free versions contain carrageenan.
+A few of our healthiest toothpaste recommendations here at the Healthy Home Dream Team® include: